-Most medical practitioners have your best interests at heart and provide the highest quality care available.
-However, occasionally gross negligence leads to serious harm in a patient.
-In such cases, the victim can file a claim against the healthcare professional or facility that caused the injury.
+Most medical professionals have your best interests at heart and provide the highest quality care available.
+However, in some cases, preventable medical errors can lead to severe and permanent brain damage.
+When this occurs, the victim has the right to file a brain injury lawsuit against the doctor or hospital that caused the injury.

-Medical errors that may lead to TBIs include:
+Medical errors that may cause a brain injury include:

 - Surgical errors: A lack of oxygen to the brain during surgery can result in serious brain damage.
 An example would be excessive bleeding during a procedure that results in decreased oxygenation or improperly intubating a patient.
 Brain injuries may also be caused by infections acquired during a surgical procedure.

 - Anesthesia errors: The improper use of anesthesia, such as administering too much at once or to a patient who is allergic, may lead to brain injuries.